semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu-code.md

 ## Render-function

-As with the lower-level components, you can access the component logic by passing the render-function into the body.
+Like with lower-level components, you can access the component's logic by passing a render function into the body.

-You can see the list of available methods in the [API](/components/dropdown-menu/dropdown-menu-api#aad4e2).
+You can find the list of available methods in the [Context section of the API](/components/dropdown-menu/dropdown-menu-api#context).

 ::: sandbox